Home › Glossary ›

 Human Interface Device profile

-A Bluetooth profile (mode) for remote control of one device from another, using human-interface hardware such as a keyboard, keypad, joystick, d-pad, etc.
+A Bluetooth profile (mode) for remote control of one device from another, using human-interface input(s) such as a keyboard, mouse, joystick, etc.

-Not all Bluetooth devices support HID, and many phones with HID only support control in one direction.
+Not all Bluetooth devices support HID, and some phones with HID only support control in one direction.

-However, many phones with HID only support control in the reverse direction from the example above.
-That means you could use the phone's joystick and keypad to control another device via Bluetooth, such as a toy car or a TV set-top box.
+However, some phones with HID only support control in the reverse direction from the example above.
+That means you could use the phone's inputs to control another device via Bluetooth, such as a entering a password for a streaming service on your TV.

 See: Bluetooth